 Between 2005–2007 and 2010–2012, Aboriginal life expectancy at birth for boys increased by 1.6 years and by 0.6 years for girls.
-Over the same period, the gap between Indigenous and non-Indigenous life expectancy narrowed by 0.8 years for males and 0.1 years for females (AIHW, 2017).
+Over the same period, the gap between Aboriginal and non-Aboriginal life expectancy narrowed by 0.8 years for males and 0.1 years for females (AIHW, 2017).

 While there have been improvements in the health and well-being of Aboriginal and Torres Strait Islander Australians in recent years, some long-standing challenges remain.
 Many factors contribute to the gap between Aboriginal and non-Aboriginal health.
 Social disadvantage, such as lower education and employment rates, is a factor, as well as higher smoking rates, poor nutrition, physical inactivity and poor access to health services.

 PHAIWA works with many Aboriginal organisations and services to promote health and wellbeing, reduce stigma, upskill Aboriginal practitioners and produce community based outcomes.

-PHAIWA has established the health of Australian Indigenous peoples as a priority.
-PHAIWA’s advocacy targets for Indigenous Health are:
+PHAIWA has established the health of Australian Aboriginal peoples as a priority.
+PHAIWA’s advocacy targets for Aboriginal Health are:

 - Linking housing and health